zarr-conventions/stac/README.md

 ## Overview

-The STAC Zarr Convention allows Zarr groups to contain complete STAC Item or Collection objects in their metadata.
+The STAC Zarr Convention allows Zarr groups to contain complete STAC Item or Collection objects in their store.
 This creates self-describing Zarr stores that can be easily discovered and understood using standard STAC tools, including a source of truth for spatial, temporal, and asset metadata.

 ## Motivation

-Traditional STAC catalogs maintain metadata separately from data, requiring external catalog services to discover and access datasets.
+Zarr conventions offers an ideal place to embed STAC metadata alongside array data.
 By embedding STAC objects directly in Zarr metadata, we create:

-1. **Self-Describing Data**: The Zarr store contains all necessary metadata for discovery and access
+1. **Self-Describing Data**: The Zarr store contains all necessary metadata for discovery and description
 2. **Simplified Distribution**: A single Zarr store contains both data and metadata
 3. **Offline Capability**: No external catalog service needed to understand the data
 4. **STAC Compliance**: Full compatibility with STAC tools and validation